Bouquet algebra of toric ideals: Introduction

 \subsection{The fundamental construction: bouquets}

 Every integer matrix $A$ comes equipped with a natural oriented matroid structure called the \emph{bouquet graph} of $A$, see Definition~\ref{bouq_def}.
 Connected components $B_1,\ldots,B_s$ of this graph are the bouquets of $A$ (and, in addition, we distinguish different types of bouquets: free or non-free, and the latter can be mixed or non-mixed; these are technical definitions that are not difficult to check and play a crucial role in the paper).
 Bouquets are encoded by vectors that, essentially, record the dependencies from the Gale transform of $A$: the bouquet-index-encoding vectors $\cb_{B_i}$ and the vectors $\ab_{B_i}$ whose columns make up the defining matrix $A_B$ (cf. Definition~\ref{defn:a_b}) of the \emph{bouquet ideal} associated to $I_A$.
 This new toric ideal encodes the basic properties of $I_A$ via a structural decomposition of $A$.
-The terminology we use comes from the applications to hypergraphs (see Section~\ref{sec:HypergraphsAndBouquets}).
+The terminology we use comes from the applications to hypergraphs (see \cite[Section 2]{PTV}).
 The graph's connected components alone were used in \cite{BDR}, under the name \emph{coparallelism classes}, to provide combinatorial descriptions of self-dual projective toric varieties associated to a non-pyramidal configuration, see \cite[Theorem 4.16]{BDR}.
+However, the extra information we give on the types of bouquets was essential in \cite{TV} to give more insight on the combinatorics of the self-dual projective toric varieties and to describe them completely.

 We ask -- and answer in various ways -- the following question: What does the bouquet structure of $A$ say about the toric ideal?
 In particular, we are interested in how bouquets preserve three types of properties of a toric ideal: 1) ``all'' of its combinatorial properties, that is, the structure of $\Ker_{\ZZ}(A)$, Gr\"obner, Graver, Markov bases, circuits, indispensable binomials, etc.; 2) ``essential" combinatorics, that is, $\Ker_{\ZZ}(A)$, the Graver basis, and the circuits; and 3) homological information, i.e., the minimal free resolution.
 The following result summarizes how bouquets preserve the essential combinatorics of toric ideals.